manudarp/vite-react-express-boilerplate/README.md

 npm run build
 ```

 This will build the client and server.
+Once you have built the project, your "express-app" folder will contain all the Svelte compiled files (in the express-app/src folder).

 ```shell
 npm start
 ```

+This will run your express-app.
+You can consider the express-app folder as the actual web app that you will deploy.
+It contains your express application with all the compiled .svelte files.

 In production, you have a single server serving everything.